 Fabrizio Saccomanni, who took office late last month when Letta formed a government that is backed by the country’s largest left- and right-wing parties, told a news conference in Rome that he intends to fund tax relief by cutting spending and clamping down on tax evasion.

-Former prime minister Silvio Berlusconi’s conservatives insist on the repeal of an unpopular housing tax although they haven’t made clear where they would cut to cover the €8 billion hole it would blow in this year’s budget.
+Former prime minister Silvio Berlusconi’s conservatives insist on the repeal of an unpopular housing tax although they haven’t made clear where they would cut in order to cover the €8 billion hole it would blow in this year’s budget.

-Letta’s own social democrats would like to water down labor market reforms that were enacted by Mario Monti’s previous government, even if they have made it only slightly easier for firms to hire and fire workers.
+Letta’s own social democrats would like to water down labor market reforms that were enacted by Mario Monti’s government, even if they have made it only slightly easier for firms to hire and fire workers.

-Largely due to tax increases and pension reforms, the deficit fell to 3 percent of gross domestic product, in line with European fiscal treaty, but Italy’s public debt, equivalent to nearly 130 percent of annual economic output, is still among the highest in the developed world.
+Largely due to tax increases and pension reforms, the deficit fell to 3 percent of gross domestic product, in line with the European fiscal treaty, but Italy’s public debt, equal to nearly 130 percent of annual economic output, is still among the highest in the developed world.

-Thousands more pharmacies were supposed to be added but union opposition forced the government into retreat.
+Thousands more pharmacies were supposed to be added, but union opposition forced the government into retreat.
 Efforts to lift professional restrictions on attorneys were halfhearted.
-Minimum tariffs imposed under Berlusconi’s administration were abolished but in order to compensate lawyers, a maximum was set on the number that can be employed in the industry, making it even harder for law graduates to start a business.
+Minimum tariffs imposed under Berlusconi’s administration were abolished, but in order to compensate lawyers a maximum was set on the number that can be employed in the industry, making it even harder for law graduates to start a business.